BVLC/caffe/docs/tutorial/interfaces.md

 #### Clear nets and solvers

-Call `caffe.reset()` to clear all solvers and stand-alone nets you have created.
+Call `caffe.reset_all()` to clear all solvers and stand-alone nets you have created.